 Whilst the last Government had originally planned to:

-this was subsequently postponed until October 2025 but the new Government has since announced they will not be introducing any cap.
+this was subsequently postponed until October 2025 but will no longer be introduced.

 If you need to pay for care and would like some professional help we would be pleased to help.
 You can call us for free on 0800 180 4336 or request an appointment below.